asm-products/ccar-websockets/voting.md

 		* Max Total number of votes per registered voter (default = 1)
 		* Total cost of the survey
 		* Participant profile
+		* Display results before the polls close (some pollers want to influence the vote!)

 ###### Survey registration
 	An invitation to participate in the survey is send to all the participants (randomly) selected